KordingLab/llm4teach-freetext-server/README.md

 -   The author did not mention the role of neurotransmitters.
 The author should include a sentence or two explaining the role of neurotransmitters in the transmission of information between neurons.
 -   The author did not explain what an action potential is.
 The author should include a sentence or two explaining what an action potential is.

+#### List/Tuple explanation

+##### Student Question

+Explain the difference between a list and a tuple.

+##### Student Response

+Lists and tuples are different because one uses parentheses and one uses square brackets.

+##### Feedback Requirements (Hidden from student, shown to LLM)

+-   Must mention immutability and indicate which is which.

+##### Feedback (Auto-Generated)

+-   The author did not mention immutability and did not indicate which is which.
+To remedy this, the author should explain that tuples are immutable while lists are mutable.